LeToNode/Play2.0-CN-doc/javaGuide/JavaDatabase.md

 ## Configuring JDBC connection pools

-Play 2.0 provides a plugin able to manage JDBC connection pools.
+Play 2.0 provides a plugin for managing JDBC connection pools.
 You can configure as many databases you need.

 To enable the database plugin, configure a connection pool in the `conf/application.conf` file.
 By convention the default JDBC datasource must be called `default`: